BACKGROUND IMAGE: stock.adobe.com

 -- often to states exceeding predisaster levels.
 The same, however, is not always true for crucial data, which may be lost forever unless it has been properly retrieved from backups and carefully reconstructed.

-Here are five things you should know about data recovery planning and post-disaster data reconstruction, before doomsday arrives.
+Here are five things you should know about data recovery and post-disaster data reconstruction, before doomsday arrives.

-Data recovery planning and testing are the most important things any organization can do to prepare against data loss.
+Data recovery and testing are the most important things any organization can do to prepare against data loss.
 "These days, disasters can include being hacked or having your data ransomed," said Mike Orosz, senior director of threat services and technology transformation at Citrix.
 "If your data is already replicated and available in more than one place, that 'disaster' isn't going to be the end of the world, because you've already planned for it."

 "Businesses should identify what their tolerance is for potential data loss and operational downtime by performing a business impact analysis," said Tom Reynolds, director of technology solutions at Razor Technology, an IT managed services provider.
 Such an analysis will allow the organization to determine two key recovery metrics: the recovery point objective (RPO) and the recovery time objective (RTO).
 The RPO represents how much data the business can stand to lose, while the RTO indicates how long the business can be without functional systems during a recovery.
 "Once these metrics are determined, proper technologies can be put in place to ensure that the desired levels of recoverability can be achieved."

 The data recovery process should start the moment a disaster is declared and confirmed.
-Tomas Honzak, director of security and compliance at data analytics specialist GoodData, noted that smart organizations have documented data recovery planning that outlines the steps that need to be taken during an emergency to protect vital assets, including data.
-The plan also establishes the decision criteria for assessing whether a situation is a disaster and designates the officer(s) who are authorized to make key decisions.
+Tomas Honzak, director of security and compliance at data analytics specialist GoodData, noted that smart organizations have documented data recovery that outlines the steps that need to be taken during an emergency to protect vital assets, including data.
+The also establishes the decision criteria for assessing whether a situation is a disaster and designates the officer(s) who are authorized to make key decisions.
 "Otherwise, incident managers must reach out to the company's executive team and obtain the authorization to move forward," he noted.